Ram Janmabhoomi: Opposition to the claim

-A section of historians, such as R. S. Sharma, state that such claims of Babri Masjid site being the birthplace of Rama sprang up only after the 18th century and Janmabhoomi's location given in the various Ayodhya-mahatmyas does not tally with the Babri Masjid location.
+A section of historians, such as Marxist historian R. S. Sharma, state that such claims of Babri Masjid site being the birthplace of Rama sprang up only after the 18th century and Janmabhoomi's location given in the various Ayodhya-mahatmyas does not tally with the Babri Masjid location.
 Sharma states that Ayodhya emerged as a place of Hindu pilgrimage only in medieval times, since ancient texts do not mention it as a pilgrim centre.
 For example, chapter 85 of the Vishnu Smriti (contains the earliest list of tirthas) lists 52 places of pilgrimage, which do not include Ayodhya.

 Many critics also claim that the present-day Ayodhya was originally a Buddhist site, based on its identification with Saketa described in Buddhist texts.
 According to historian Romila Thapar, ignoring the Hindu mythological accounts, the first historic mention of the city dates back to the 7th century, when the Chinese pilgrim Xuanzang described it as a Buddhist site.

+Scholarly debate on Ayodhya city

+According to the Hindu epic Ramayana, Rama was born in the mythical Ayodhya city on the banks of the Sarayu river.
+The histories of the contemporary city of Ayodhya and the mythological city of the same name are a matter of debate among scholars.
+Historian Hans Bakker states that the present-day Ayodhya is distinct from the mythical city, while archaeologist B. B. Lal argues that the archaeological remains at the present-day city are related to the Ayodhya described in the Ramayaṇa.
+Many historians state that the present-day Ayodhya was likely named "Saketa" until it was renamed in the fifth century CE by a king of the Gupta Empire, though others argue that there is no historical evidence of such a renaming, and state that ancient texts, such as poet Kalidasa's Raghuvaṃśa, use the names Sāketa and Ayodhya interchangeably, suggesting the names refer to a single city.